-If you deal in second hand goods you must be registered with the council under the County of Lancashire Act 1984, unless they fall under certain exemptions or are registered under the Consumer Credit Act.
+Persons who deal in second hand goods must be registered with the council under the County of Lancashire Act 1984, unless they fall under certain exemptions or are registered under the Consumer Credit Act.
 Anyone found that isn’t duly registered can be prosecuted.

 Second hand goods dealers must maintain a register of all transactions.

 This protects dealers from allegations relating to receiving stolen goods and to enable identification of persons passing on stolen goods.

-Not all second hand goods require registration, further details are available in the guidance notes [PDF 97KB].
+Not all second hand goods require registration, further details are available in the guidance notes.

 Apply for a second hand goods dealer registration